-Over the two years at GCSE interests can change.
-It is especially important not to choose a subject simply because of the teacher.
+Please note that it is especially important not to choose a subject simply because of the teacher.
 Staffing will not be known until after the options are chosen.
 Forms will be provided with this document which explain exactly how option choices should be made.